Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Introduction

-This work relates to the wider discussion on uncertainty quantification in ill-posed inverse problems (see, e.g., \cite{stark2015, stark2011, tenorio2017, stuart2010}).
+This work relates to a wider discussion on uncertainty quantification in ill-posed inverse problems (see, e.g., \cite{stark2015, stark2011, tenorio2017, stuart2010}).
 In applied situations, uncertainty quantification in inverse problems tends to be dominated by Bayesian approaches that regularize the problem using a prior distribution.
 This is certainly the case in atmospheric sounding \cite{rodgers2000}, but also in other domain sciences (e.g., \cite{Biegler2011,Kaipio2005,Isaac2015,Martin2012,vandyk2006,Weir1997}).
-Penalized frequentist techniques, such as penalized maximum likelihood or Tikhonov regularization (also known as ridge regression in the statistics literature \cite{hoerl1970}), are closely related to Bayesian approaches since one can usually interpret the penalty term as corresponding to a Bayesian log-prior (see, e.g., Sections~7.5 and 7.6 in \cite{murphy2012}).
-These techniques are problematic from the perspective of frequentist uncertainty quantification since the intervals they produce tend to be systematically offset from the true value of the unknown quantity due to the bias that regularizes the problem.
-This can lead to drastic undercoverage for these intervals \cite{kuusela2015, kuusela2017, kuusela2016}.
-There exists, however, a lesser-known line of work (see \cite{stark1992, rust1994, rust1972} and the references therein) that attempts to construct truly frequentist confidence intervals in ill-posed problems.
-The key is to use physically known \emph{objective constraints} to regularize the problem instead of a subjective Bayesian prior.
+Penalized frequentist techniques, such as penalized maximum likelihood or Tikhonov regularization (also known as ridge regression~\cite{hoerl1970}), are closely related to Bayesian approaches since one can usually interpret the penalty term as a Bayesian log-prior (see, e.g., Sections~7.5 and 7.6 in \cite{murphy2012}).
+These techniques, in which the problem is explicitly regularized, are challenging from the perspective of frequentist uncertainty quantification since intervals centered around a regularized point estimator tend to be systematically offset from the true value of the unknown quantity due to the bias in the point estimator that regularizes the problem.
+This bias has been investigated in multiple remote sensing retrieval settings \cite{rodgers2000, nguyen2019, MaahnBAMS} and has been shown to lead to drastic undercoverage for the intervals in other applied situations \cite{kuusela2015, kuusela2017, kuusela2016}.
+There exists, however, a lesser-known line of work (see \cite{stark1992, rust1994, rust1972} and the references therein) that attempts to construct truly frequentist confidence intervals in ill-posed problems without relying on explicitly regularized point estimators.
+One of the key ideas is to use physically known objective constraints to regularize the problem instead of a subjective prior distribution or a penalty term.
 This enables deriving intervals with \emph{guaranteed frequentist coverage} \cite{stark1992, stark1995}.
-This paper builds upon these ideas, but adds to the discussion the important role of the functional of interest in regularizing the problem.
-We also focus on intervals which are designed to constrain one functional at a time, which is in contrast to some previous techniques \cite{stark1992, kuusela2017} that provide simultaneous intervals for \emph{all} functionals at once, leading to substantial overcoverage if only one or a small subset of functionals is needed.
-We highlight the importance of choosing the functional of interest wisely so that it circumvents the ill-posedness of the problem, while still providing scientifically useful information.
-We demonstrate that, given such a functional and mild, readily available physical constraints, it is possible to construct intervals that perform well in terms of both length and coverage.
-These intervals have neither the undercoverage of the Bayesian/penalized techniques nor the overcoverage of the simultaneous frequentist intervals and can therefore be attractive in a wide range of applications in which there is a single quantity of interest, such as the CO$_2$ retrieval problem considered in this paper.
+This paper builds upon these ideas, but adds to the discussion by highlighting the important role of the functional of interest in implicitly regularizing the problem.
+We also focus on intervals which are designed to constrain one functional at a time, in contrast to some previous techniques \cite{stark1992, kuusela2017} that provide simultaneous intervals for \emph{all} functionals at once, which leads to substantial overcoverage if only one or a small subset of functionals is needed.